Introduction

 Science says there are over 200 million insects for every person globally!

 While some of these insects benefit your crops, many are destructive.
 They attack and eat your crops – leaves, stems, roots, and every other part.
-Moreover, they spread diseases that can wipe out your whole crops.
+Moreover, they spread diseases that can wipe out your whole crop.
 Your crop growth becomes stunted.

 Well, isn’t it heartbreaking?
 Yep, you need to know the insects that affect your crops.